greatman/VanillaClassicSpout/README.md

-What is Vanilla?
+What is VanillaClassic?
 ----------------
-Vanilla is a plugin for the Spout platform that provides vanilla Minecraft Classic functionality and gameplay.
+VanillaClassic is a plugin for the Spout platform that provides vanilla Minecraft Classic functionality and gameplay.

 Copyright (c) 2011-2012, Greatman & Contributors